The Moka pot, a classic coffee maker known for its rich flavor and undeniable charm, is a favorite among many home baristas.

 Abrasive cleaners and dishwasher use that causes oxidation and corrosion should be avoided.

-Instead, soak your Moka pot with white vinegar or warm water and mild detergent to easily remove stubborn residue buildup.
+Instead, soak your Moka Pot with white vinegar or warm water and mild detergent to easily remove stubborn residue buildup.

 Proper handling and maintenance prevent oxidation from ruining your favorite coffee-making device!

-14. Only Produces Steam
+14. Addressing Only Steam Production

-When the Moka pot only produces steam instead of coffee, it can frustrate any coffee lover.
+When the Moka Pot only produces steam instead of coffee, it can frustrate any coffee lover.

-Another possible reason your Moka pot might only produce steam is a clog in the filter plate or safety valve.
+Another possible reason your Moka Pot might only produce steam is a clog in the filter plate or safety valve.

 The solution here would be to thoroughly check and clean these parts before attempting another brew.

-15. Gurgling
+15. Resolving Gurgling Sounds

-One common sound associated with using a Moka pot is the distinct gurgling noise when water and coffee come together.
+One common sound associated with using a Moka Pot is the distinct gurgling noise when water and coffee come together.

 While this may be a familiar sound to many users, it can signal potential problems such as sputtering or hissing.